bokeh/bokeh/sphinx/source/docs/user_guide/export.rst

 Additional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

-In order to use the |export| function, users have to install some additional
+In order to use the |export_png| function, users have to install some
-dependencies.
+additional dependencies.
 These dependencies can be installed via conda:

 .. code-block:: sh